Details of the latest micro:bit hardware revision

 |Colour sensitivity||red centric, red is 700nm|

-The 1.5 micro:bit variant has a combined accelerometer and magnetometer chip that provides 3-axis sensing and magnetic field strength sensing.
-It also includes some on board gesture detection (such as fall detection) in hardware, and additional gesture sensing (e.g. logo-up, logo-down, shake) via software algorithms.
-A software algorithm in the standard runtime uses the on board accelerometer to turn readings into a board orientation independent compass reading.
+The micro:bit has a combined accelerometer and magnetometer chip that provides 3-axis sensing and magnetic field strength sensing.
+It also includes some on-board gesture detection (such as fall detection) in hardware, and additional gesture sensing (e.g. logo-up, logo-down, shake) via software algorithms.
+A software algorithm in the standard runtime uses the on-board accelerometer to turn readings into a board orientation independent compass reading.
 The compass must be calibrated before use, and the calibration process is automatically initiated by the runtime software.
 This device is connected to the application processor via the I2C bus.

-The v1.5 micro:bit has a footprint for two different motion sensors: one made by ST (the LSM303AGR) and one by NXP (FXOS8700CQ).
+The micro:bit has a footprint for two different motion sensors: one made by ST (the LSM303AGR) and one by NXP (FXOS8700CQ).
 The micro:bit DAL supports both of these sensors, detecting them at runtime.
-To date, all v1.5 boards have been manufactured with the LSM303AGR.
-If we were to move to the NXP part, a round of testing would be required and we would notify the DAL and Devices mailing list.
+Only one sensor will ever be placed.

 |On board gestures||‘freefall’|